Bio

 Teaching Philosophy

-I am committed to creating inclusive, critical, and engaged learning environments where students feel empowered to connect anthropological theories with real-world challenges.
-My teaching approach emphasizes collaborative learning, reflexivity, and the application of anthropological insights to contemporary social and environmental issues.
-I have taught courses ranging from Introduction to Cultural Anthropology to Anthropologies of Consumption and Globalization, and have integrated digital humanities tools and community-based learning into my courses.
+Shelly is committed to creating inclusive, critical, and engaged learning environments where students feel empowered to connect anthropological theories with real-world challenges.
+Her teaching approach emphasizes collaborative learning, reflexivity, and the application of anthropological insights to contemporary social and environmental issues.
+She has taught courses ranging from Introduction to Cultural Anthropology to Anthropologies of Consumption and Globalization, and has integrated digital humanities tools and community-based learning into her courses.

 Selected Awards and Honors